GDQuest/website/content/docs/guidelines/best-practices/blender-python/index.md

-+++
+---
+aliases:
+- /open-source/guidelines/blender-python/
+author: nathan
+date: "2019-07-08T07:48:23+09:00"
-title = "Best Practices: Blender Python" description = "This is a living guide to help you write great Python code for Blender.
-It will help you write code that's easy to read, to review, and to maintain, without compromising on performances." date = "2019-07-08T07:48:23+09:00" author = "nathan"
+description: This is a living guide to help you write great Python code for Blender.
+  It will help you write code that's easy to read, to review, and to maintain, without compromising on performances.

-menuTitle = "Blender Python"
+menuTitle: Blender Python
+title: 'Best Practices: Blender Python'
-weight = 100
+weight: 100
-aliases = ["/open-source/guidelines/blender-python/"]
-+++
+---

 This is a living guide to help you write solid Python code for Blender.